top of page

 This military feat elevated Haydar to high offices.
 He served as a commander and administrator in Kermanshah Province, overseeing taxation, security, and tribal relations.
 The Zanganeh's homeland became a Zand stronghold, with Haydar mediating between Kurdish tribes and the Shiraz court.
 His Sunni background did not hinder advancement; Karim Khan's tolerant policies emphasized merit over sect.

 Haydar's administrative acumen shone in managing restive regions.
 Post-Nader famines and migrations had destabilized western Iran; Haydar likely distributed resources, rebuilt infrastructure, and enforced justice—aligning with Karim Khan's "wakil al-ra'aya" (deputy of the subjects) ethos.
-Family connections deepened ties: Sadeq Khan Zand's mother, Bay Agha Zanganeh, suggests intermarriages strengthening alliances.
+Family connections and tribal alliances deepened ties between the Zanganeh and the Zand court.

 Diplomatic Missions: Envoy to Ottoman Baghdad